 The formation of PT PMA is more time-consuming than a PT because it requires more paperwork and foreigners will usually encounter some red tapes.
 Therefore, you are advised to engage a reputable consultant to handle your PT PMA incorporation.

-However, unlike the local company PT, a PT PMA is permitted to hire foreigners, and provide Australians with IMTA and KITAS sponsorship.
+However, unlike the local company PT, a PT PMA is permitted to hire foreigners and provide Australians with RPTKA approval and KITAS/ITAS sponsorship.

 Company Registration for PT PMA in 2020